Archive for October, 2009

 For those still struggling to scrape together the cash, there are a few more options available to you.
 First, you can talk to your lender and try to pledge securities in lieu of making a down-payment, but be advised that such is tantamount to borrowing money to buy stock.
 Second, if you already own the land that your home is (being) built on, that may qualify as a down-payment.
 Third, you can appeal to family/friends for help, but be aware that the lender will demand proof that any such assistance is a gift, rather than a loan.
 Finally, you might try talking to the seller, and asking him to help you make your down payment (offset in the form of a higher sale price).
 This will only be possible, however, if the sale price initially exceeded the appraised value.

 All else being equal, a larger down-payment should translate into smaller monthly payments, as a result of both lower principal and interest.
 It should also lower your mortgage insurance premiums.
 As I noted above, however, some lenders actually penalize those who make larger down-payments.
-Ultimately, every situation is different, and it probably makes sense to use a mortgage calculator to crunch the numbers associated with a few different scenarios to see ultimately which one makes the most (financial) sense for you.
+Ultimately, every situation is different, and it probably makes sense to use calculators to crunch the numbers associated with a few different scenarios to see ultimately which one makes the most (financial) sense for you.

 IRS: Mortgage Interest Deduction Could Become Stricter